 Who do you listen to?
-Who are your chief advisers?
+Who are your teachers, instructors and chief advisers?

 Wisdom says that “counsel is mine”.
-This week we continue our studies into the seven pillars of wisdom and will explore the wisdom pillar of “counsel” and what the Scripture has to to say about this aspect of wisdom.
+We continue our studies into the seven pillars of wisdom and will now explore the wisdom pillar of “Counsel” and what the Scripture has to to say about this aspect of wisdom.

 Proverbs 8:12 I wisdom dwell with prudence, and find out knowledge of wittyinventions.
 8:13 The fear of the Lord is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate.
 8:14 Counsel is mine, and sound wisdom: I am understanding; I have strength.